Difference Between Business Intelligence and Business Analytics

 What is business intelligence

 Business intelligence can be defined as an infrastructure that is used to analyze and store data that you collect from business operations.
 It is through the process of data analysis and collection that you get real-time metrics that offer you the support you need to make better decisions for your business.
-If you have a good business intelligence dashboard it will help you track performance benchmarks, maximize workflow, and spot patterns and trends.
-Business intelligence uses a wide range of tools such as software and various other systems such as Excel spreadsheets and supply chain management and reporting software that help it track real-time data.
+If you have a good BI dashboard setup, it will help you track performance benchmarks, maximize workflow, and spot patterns and trends.

 Popular BI Tools: